The global leader in enterprise social media management

 What is Facebook social listening?

-Facebook social listening is the practice of monitoring social media data like comments, recommendations, direct messages and brand mentions, analyzing customer sentiments behind these conversations and finding trends in them.
+Facebook social listening is the practice of monitoring social media data like comments, recommendations, direct messages and brand mentions, analyzing customer sentiments behind these conversations, and spotting the latest customer trends.

 The goal is to know the customers’ mindset and take steps to construct a better marketing campaign backed by analysis of passively compiled data.